 When leaves are getting bigger, you can water them every three days.
 When flowers start forming, water them daily.
 Always remember to have a well-draining soil so water can exit out easily.

-Placing the plants in full sun at this point will tremendously help their growth & flower formation.
+Placing the plants in full sun at this point will tremendously help their growth, flower & seed pod formation.
 You keep going this way as your desert rose grows bigger.

 Share or pin this post!